lakshmir1098/PM_AAI_IITPatna/README.md

 - Understand user needs, pain points and jobs-to-be-done
 - Define value proposition before building the product not after building the product

-## How do user identify the product, how user learn to use it.
+## How do user identify the product, how user learn to use it?

 - CYCLE: launchin -> learning -> validating
 - Need - Data and Evidence